-The Greater Omaha After School Alliance includes all youth, parents, interested stakeholders as well as after school program providers and youth community providers.
+The Greater Omaha After School Alliance is a network used to help provide resources for youth, parents, and interested stakeholders as well as after school program providers and youth development providers.

-- Support a community wide network for after school opportunities to maintain stability and long term growth.
+- Support a communication network for after school and youth development opportunities.

 - Provide resources and information to youth, parents, after school providers and community residents.